ivanearisty/obsidian/Classes + Uni/Machine Learning/Homework/Homework 2/Homework 2 ML — Answers.md

 $$

 ### C
-No because we are still adding a penalty of some sort.
+No, because we are still adding a penalty of some sort.
+That was the key part, not the method of penalty.
+I think that as long as the penalty is a real positive number it should not change the conclusions.

 ## Problem 3: Naive Bayes (12pts)